We sat down with tattoo artist Terrie Karam to learn more about tattoo ink and what you should know before you head to your tattoo appointment.

 It's important to know about tattoo ink before getting a tattoo because it’s a key component of the tattooing process and can have a significant impact on the quality and appearance of the tattoo.

-The ink is used to create the permanent design on the skin, and the type of ink and the way it is applied can affect the color, vibrancy, and longevity of the tattoo.
+The ink is used to create the permanent design on the skin, and the type of ink and the way it is applied can affect the colour, vibrancy, and longevity of the tattoo.
 Certain ingredients in tattoo ink can cause allergic reactions or other skin irritation, so it's important to be aware of what is in the ink and how it may affect your skin.

 Here’s everything you need to know.